AdrienneGast/BearDepredation/FR-IT/README.md

 ESM: distance to nearest settlement will be computed at 2.5m (if possible) then resample at 20m resolution for more exactitude
 However, how do we do for roads ? do we rasterize or not?

+2. **Proximity (distance raster) QGis**

+It is faster than in R. Compute all the distances from each centroid of cell to nearest target values cell, i.e. here compute the distance between cell value 0 to nearest cell value != 0.
+The cells that are at 0m distance are the cells containing the feature. ok TCD
+ok AgriTree
+ok FootTrails
+ok Waterbodies
+ok PavedRoads
+ok Track
+ok Shrub => Choose between distance or proportion
+Distance done
+Proportion 250m
+ESM :